zarr-developers/blog/_posts/2024-02-20-moving-to-zulip.markdown

 capabilities, ensuring that valuable information shared in the past remains accessible to all.

+Zulip's unique message sharing feature allows conversations to be easily shared around the web via unique links.
+In addition, Zulip's indexing of all content by search engines ensures that the knowledge base is easily accessible to all users.

 ## Hosting Thanks 🙏🏻

 We extend our sincere gratitude to the good humans at the [Open Source Science